huijing/huijing.github.io/_drafts/everything-is-an-object-in-browserland.md

 ---
 layout: post
-title: "Everything is an object in browserland"
+title: "Is everything is an object in browserland?"
-date: Jan 14, 2020
+date: Mar 30, 2020
 tags: [css, javascript]
 ---